Skip to main content

 Putting on gloves (PPE).

 More than one doffing method may be acceptable.
 Training and practice using the healthcare facility’s procedure is critical.
-The following is one example of doffing recommended by the CDC.
+One example of removing PPE is described below.

 1. Gloves